HastingsGreer/blog/PythonAndCpp.md

 sum += *(array + 3)
 ```

 How do we get that?
 C++ has a wonderful answer.
-As long as number_elements is
+As long as number_elements is a constexpr
 # Structure of a High Performance codebase

 Typical C Structure: